 4. Cheaper hotels and package deals available in a high season

-5. Better service, as the competition between the tourist service providers is higher, fighting to attract every client
+5. Better service, as the competition between the tourist service providers is higher, fighting to attract each client

 6. Better security and safety procedures